achraf110/Band_gap_pred_index_html/README.md

 # Band_gap_pred_index_html
-###To see the index.html please refere to this web site
+### To see the index.html please refer to this website
 >https://achraf110.github.io/Band_gap_pred_index_html/

 Thank you